Master of Professional Accounting (MPAcc)

 Graduate professional education is not just training, skill development, or preparation to pass a licensing exam.
 It is far more than all of these combined.
 While focusing on the integration of technical expertise and ethical judgment, a graduate education in accounting must develop the student's analytical skills, which will be tested by difficult and often unanticipated economic arrangements.
 This education must also develop the written and oral skills proficient communication demands.
-A printable program sheet is also available for download.

 For more information, please see the Academic Catalog.

 The MPAcc program provides students with a high quality education which prepares them for careers in corporate accounting, public accounting and for entrance into doctoral programs in business and accounting.
 MPAcc students not only gain technical accounting proficiency, they also prepare to enter the fast-paced business world.
 Ethics and technology as well as oral and written skills are incorporated into every aspect of the curriculum.